Ya LeilaDonia Saleh

 The humour in Queenie meets the style of Jonas Hassen Khemiri in this unapologetically political, disarmingly honest, and heart-rendingly identifyable story about loyalty and love, and what happens when you step out of the box that someone else has designed for you.

 YA LEILA is a novel about loyalty that can equally lift you and confine you, about inherited generational trauma and the intense love between two friends.
-Written in a darkly funny, fast-paced style by debut author Donia Saleh, we are treated to a new and refreshing voice in Swedish fiction.
+Nominated for both the Catapult Award and Borås Debut Prize for Best Debut 2020, YA LEILA is written in a darkly funny, fast-paced style and we are treated to a new and refreshing voice in Swedish fiction.

 ’YA LEILA is a melancholic novel with a satire edge, a glittering black